crashoverride777/swifty-rate/README.md

 # SwiftyRate

+# SwiftyRate

+iOS 11 note: Apple has updated the app store guidlines and it seems that with iOS 11 it is no longer allowed to show custom review prompts.
+I assume this also will apply to tvOS which sucks a bit because SKStoreReviewController is not supported on tvOS.
+This means I will mostly delete this repostitory once iOS 11 is released because using SKStoreReviewController is 1 line of code.
+Please bear this in mind when downloading.

 A simple helper to show a SKStoreReviewController (iOS only) or custom rate game/app UIAlertController.
 This helper can be used on both iOS and tvOS.

 This helper will use the SKStoreReviewController (iOS 10.3) if its supported otherwise it will show a custom alert with similar rules and behaviours.
 Apple restricts the use of SKStoreReviewController to 3 times per year, the actual logic behind the scheduling is unknown.
 If the user has rated the app the alert will never show again until the app is uninstalled.